computerguided/FCM/doc/SoftwareEngineering.md

 **How FCM Assists**

-* **State Diagrams**: FCM promotes the use of state diagrams to represent component states, transitions, and choice-points, enhancing clarity of component behavior.<br>
+* **State Diagrams**: FCM promotes the use of state diagrams to represent component states, transitions, and choice-points, enhancing clarity of component behavior.<br><br>
 * **Sequence Diagrams**: Scenarios and interactions between components are illustrated using sequence diagrams, as outlined in FCM documentation.
-This visual representation helps in understanding system interactions.<br>
+This visual representation helps in understanding system interactions.<br><br>
 * **Component Diagrams**: FCM utilizes component diagrams to show the relationships and interfaces between different components, providing a clear overview of the system architecture.

 ## 5. Continuously Verify Quality